Swipe right: Online dating in the military

 Positives and pitfalls

-For some, online dating can feel pretty fast-paced, which has its ups and downs.
-With some personal details available up-front, you can decide quickly about compatibility with a potential partner.
-In addition, meeting people through apps and websites often means you communicate more frequently and intimately early on compared to traditional dating.
-Online dating can feel even more genuine since you’re able to truly express yourself and match with like-minded people.
-For many, self-disclosure on the Internet also can feel safer than chatting in person.
-Some people feel communicating with others online is more authentic and produces closer relationships, especially those who struggle with social skills.
+Plus, meeting people through apps and websites means you can talk more frequently and intimately sooner than you might in traditional dating.
+Although some people think it’s harder to write than talk in real time, for many, chatting online can feel safer than chatting in person.
+Some people feel communicating with others online is more authentic and produces closer relationships, especially for those who struggle with social skills.

 Online profile: Put your best self forward